docelic/amber-introduction/README.md

 ╚══════╩═══════════════════════════╩════════╩══════════╩═══════╩═════════════╝
 ```

-Here's an example of an actual route definition that routes the HTTP POST request to the URL "/registration" to method create() in class RegistrationController:
+Here's an example of an actual route definition that routes HTTP POST requests to "/registration" to the method create() in class RegistrationController:

 ```
 post "/registration", RegistrationController, :create